Sober Moms: Motherhood and The Social Stigma

-I don’t think there is enough written about alcoholic moms.
+I don’t think there is enough written about moms in recovery from Alcohol Use Disorder (AUD).
 I know there is a whole bunch of us out there, but this subject seems to be beyond the social stigma of alcoholism, it seems absolutely unthinkable.
 We as mothers are the rocks of the family, we are the nurtures and the peacekeepers, and the tear wipers, and the scrape healers.
-We are not supposed to be alcoholics!
+We are not supposed to be addicted to alcohol!

-The idea of possibly being an alcoholic was extremely difficult to accept for me, especially since my biological mom was an alcoholic and my family disowned her when I was only four years old.
+The idea of possibly being addicted to alcohol was extremely difficult to accept for me, especially since my biological mom was also addicted and my family disowned her when I was only four years old.
 Not understanding the disease of alcoholism and confused about what made my mom chose drinking over taking care of me, I held the same ignorant hatred towards her as my family did.

 In the beginning I did not worry much about my drinking.
 I thought that drinking helped me cope with the day-to-day responsibilities of parenting and taking care of an infant.
 I though I was more relaxed and fun and not so completely worn out all the time.
 I thought that at the end of the day I needed to just relax and have all the stress and worry just melt away.
 Instead I found myself drunk and often in blackouts, and not capable of taking care of my daughter.

 And yet, with a huge amount of denial, and not wanting to be like my mom, I tried in any way possible to be a responsible drinker; there were rules, and times, and amounts, all to be considered in a sneaky plot against my insidious tyrant – alcohol!
 But even with all this maddening planing, I was never able to drink like a normal person.